Optimal learning with Bernstein Online Aggregation: Second order regret bounds for the BOA procedure

 \end{proof} The second order term in the last regret bound is equal to

-This term can be small because the sub-gradient is small and because the deterministic aggregation $\pi$ is close to the BOA procedure.
-Such second order upper bounds can heavily depend on the behavior of the different learners $f_j$.
+This term can be small because the sub-gradients are small or because the BOA weights are close to the objective $\pi$.
+Such second order upper bounds can heavily depend on the behaviors of the different learners $f_j$.
 Thus, a unique learning rate cannot be efficient in cases where the learners have different second order properties.
-To solve this issue, we consider the multiple learning rates version of BOA described in Figure \ref{fig:2}.
-We can extend the preceding regret bound to this more sophisticated procedure: \begin{thm} Consider that $\ell$ is convex with respect to its second argument and multiple learning rates $\eta_j$, $1\le j\le M$, that are positive.
+To solve this issue, we consider the multiple learning rates version of BOA We can extend the preceding regret bound to this more sophisticated procedure: \begin{thm} Consider a loss $\ell$ convex with respect to its second argument and multiple learning rates $\eta_j$, $1\le j\le M$, that are positive.
 If